Sushreta-2002/Sushreta-2002/README.md

 # 💫 About Me:
 Hello !!
 This is Sushreta here...😎
-Solving problems in leetcode, coding ninja, codechef, hackerrank using JAVA.
+Solving problems in Data Structure using JAVA.
-Focusing on projects in MERN - Stack Web development Currently have knowledge in JAVA, C, Python(Basic) , C++(Basic), HTML, CSS, JS, react.js, node.js, express.js, mongoDB, MYSQL, bootstrap.
+Focusing on projects in MERN-Stack Web development.
+Currently have knowledge in JAVA, C, Python(Basic) , C++(Basic), HTML, CSS, JS, react.js, node.js, express.js, mongoDB, MYSQL, bootstrap.